• Skip to primary navigation

 • 2 cloves garlic, minced

-• 3 medium Yukon gold potatoes, diced (peels left on)
+• 3 medium Yukon gold potatoes, skins on, diced

 • 1 small head green cabbage, chopped